Pulaski County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

 If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended.
 The length of the suspension varies depending on prior DUI offenses.
-For a first offense, the suspension period is typically [Specific suspension period for Georgia].
+The Georgia DDS determines the exact length of the suspension.

 You should have received a temporary driving permit at the time of your arrest.
 This permit is valid until your ALR hearing or until the date your suspension begins, whichever comes first.